The biggest food myths & food misconceptions

 Don’t fall for food myths

 Food misconceptions of this kind are more widespread than we often believe.
 I therefore think it is important to keep our ears open and to keep questioning things.
-This not only applies to food myths, but actually to everything – and not just health issues.
+This not only applies to food myths and health myths, but actually to everything – and not just health issues.

 The new video by my bosses, Farid Zitoun and Christian Rüger picks up on these very things and uses very tangible examples to explain to you what food myths and other misconceptions there are.
 You’ll therefore be able to take something directly from this and apply it to your everyday life.
 If in doubt, I’d advise that you consult an expert, rather than simply believe things just because you have seen or heard them somewhere.
 This expert could be a doctor, an ecotrophologist or even a naturopath.
 You are also welcome to visit us at the practice at any time with all your questions and concerns.